Pagnarith-Pit/PhD-Thesis-/Chapter2/README.md

 ##### **Step A: Annotate each response by usage type**

-* During coding, assign each participant response to a theme (e.g., “concept explanation,” “debugging,” “assignment outsourcing”) from your thematic analysis.
+* During coding, assign each participant response to a theme (e.g., “concept explanation,” “debugging,” “assignment outsourcing”) from our thematic analysis.
 * Each theme should also have its SAMR label: enabling vs easing.

 ##### **Step B: Sentiment at the theme level**